MateoLa/spree_sku/README.md

 ## Installation
 In order to use this gem you need to install spree first.

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:<br/>
 (add it after the line "gem 'spree',...")

 ```ruby